Covenant House: History

 In the late 1960s, the Reverend Bruce Ritter, a Franciscan priest, retired from his job as a professor at Manhattan College to begin a new ministry serving the city's poor.
 Joined by colleague Father James Fitzgibbon, he moved into a dilapidated tenement building in New York City's East Village.
 With volunteers, including friends, former students, and neighbors, he began an effort to help homeless and runaway young people.
 By 1970, Father Fitzgibbon had moved on to other ministries, but Father Ritter remained.
 Adrian Gately, Patricia Kennedy, and Paul Frazier joined him to create the Covenant Community.
 In 1972, Covenant House was officially incorporated with its first intake center established at 504 LaGuardia Place.

 Now, as an established nonprofit organization, Covenant House began to fundraise to shelter youth facing homelessness in Lower Manhattan and on Staten Island.
 In 1976, Father Ritter announced plans to create a multi-service center near the Port Authority Bus Terminal.
 Covenant House then acquired a group of buildings on West 44th Street and moved its administrative offices to the new location, which moved into a retrofitted cluster of buildings on West 41st Street in 1979.

 Throughout the late 1970s, Covenant House expanded its social service programs in New York City and began to branch out to other cities in 1980.
-For the next four decades, Covenant House grew, led by Sister Mary Rose McGeady (1990–2003), Sister Tricia Cruise (2003–2008), and Kevin Ryan (2009-2023) opening centers in 34 cities in the United States, Canada, and Latin America.
+In a widely publicized case, Ritter was forced to retire from Covenant House in 1990 after extensive allegations of sexual misconduct and minor financial irregularities.
+Following his departure, Covenant House grew, led by Sister Mary Rose McGeady (1990–2003), Sister Tricia Cruise (2003–2008), Kevin Ryan (2009–2023), and Bill Bedrossian (2023-Present), opening centers in 34 cities in the United States, Canada, and Latin America.